 With the rapid development of the Internet, you need to adapt to continuous business and environment changes:

 - New log consumers

-- A stable and highly reliable, preferably unattended mechanism (which, for example, allows for automatically scaling in or out servers as needed)
+- A stable, reliable, and unattended mechanism, for example, a mechanism that allows you to scale in or out servers as needed

 Log Service solution

-Log Service LogHub uses Logtail to collect logs, involving the following concepts:
+Log Service LogHub uses Logtail to collect logs.
+This process involves the following components:

 - Project: a management container.

-- Machine group: indicates the directory and format of logs.
+- Machine group: the directory and format of logs.

-The relationships between these concepts are as follows:
+The relationships between these components are as follows:

-- A project includes multiple Logstores, machine groups, and Configs.
-Different projects can be used for different business purposes.
+- A project includes multiple Logstores, machine groups, and configurations.
+Different projects can be used to meet different business requirements.

 app --> logstore1, logstore2, logstore3 app --> config1, config2, config3

-Convenient: The web console or SDK is provided for batch management.
+- High efficiency: The Web Console or SDK is provided for batch management.

-Large-scale: Millions of machines and millions of applications can be managed.
+- Large scale: Millions of machines and applications can be managed.

-- The machine ID feature is used for auto scaling of servers.
+- The machine identification feature supports auto scaling of servers.

 - LogHub supports auto scaling.

-Stable and reliable: No human intervention is required.
+- High stability and reliability: No human intervention is required.

-Abundant query capabilities such as real-time computing, offline analysis, and indexing in log processing:
+- Abundant query capabilities in log processing, such as real-time computing, offline

 - LogHub: real-time collection and consumption.
-LogHub uses more than 30 approaches to collect large amounts of data for real-time downstream consumption.
+LogHub uses more than 30 methods to collect massive data for real-time downstream consumption.

 - LogShipper: stable and reliable log shipping.
-It ships data from LogHub to storage services such as Object Storage Service (OSS), MaxCompute, and Table Store, for storage and big data analysis.
+LogShipper ships log data from LogHub to Object Storage Service (OSS), MaxCompute, or Table Store for storage and big data analysis.

 - LogSearch: real-time data indexing and querying.
-It allows for centralized log query without caring about where active server logs are located.
+LogSearch allows you to query logs in a centralized manner no matter where active server logs are located.